 Behold the Power of WebP

 If the below image has “webp” in the corner your browser can display WebP.
 If it has “jpeg” it is because your browser cannot show WebP images but the user experience remains the same. webp is a new image format pioneered by Google based on the VP8 video codec to reduce the download size of images on the web.
+My friend used webp images for his client’s boosting website.
 What I am presenting is a way to offer WebP images to browsers that support them while falling back to jpegs so that visitors still have the same user experience.

 <script src="weppy.js"></script> anywhere on the page but for the best performance add it add the end of your document right before the </body> tag.
 Then create your img tags like so: